Please note that this year’s Wilson Run has been postponed.

 Many parents and Old Sedberghians walk or run the route on the morning of race day.
 It is important to stress that this is only through the goodwill of landowners who may be moving livestock off the route in the morning.
 Please follow any directions they may issue.

 a.
-A light breakfast is available in Queens Hall from 8.30-10.00am from where a guided walk will start at 9.00am.
+Coffee and pastries will be available in the Old Sports Hall (adjacent to Queen’s Hall) from 8.15am from where a guided walk will start at 9.00am prompt.

 b.
 Informal groups of runners should start outside Lupton between 9.30-10.00am and elite runners at 10.30am.

 c.
-There will be lunch provided in Queens Hall from 12.00 noon-2.00pm at a cost of £5 per person and Queens Hall will also be open for tea and coffee from 4.00-6.00pm.
+There will be lunch provided in the Old Sports Hall from 12.00 noon-2.00pm (at a cost of £10 per person) and the Old Sports Hall will also be open for tea and coffee from 4.00-6.30pm.

 Walkers and runners must be self-sufficient and are responsible for their own safety; the School accepts no responsibility for walkers or runners.